ppalmes/JuliaTutorials2016/README.md

 To get all the files: git clone https://github.com/ppalmes/JuliaHTML.git

-You must install [iJulia] (https://github.com/JuliaLang/IJulia.jl) if you want to edit/extend/update the tutorials.
+You must install [IJulia] (https://github.com/JuliaLang/IJulia.jl) if you want to edit/extend/update the tutorials.

 Latest update of this tutorial covers the following topics:
 - Gadfly visualization